Bi-AQUA: Bilateral Control-Based Imitation Learning for Underwater Robot Arms via Lighting-Aware Action Chunking with Transformers: Conclusion

 \section{Conclusion}

-We introduced Bi-AQUA, a bilateral control–based imitation learning framework for underwater manipulation that explicitly models lighting at multiple levels.
-Through a label-free Lighting Encoder implicitly supervised by the imitation objective, FiLM-based conditioning of visual features, and a sequence-level lighting token added to the transformer encoder input, Bi-AQUA adapts its visuomotor behavior to changing lighting while preserving the force-sensitive advantages of bilateral teleoperation.
-Ablation and generalization experiments show that the lighting-aware components provide complementary gains and that the learned lighting representation transfers to novel objects and visual disturbances.
+We proposed Bi-AQUA, a bilateral control-based imitation learning framework for underwater robot arms that explicitly models lighting variation within the visuomotor policy.
+By combining a label-free Lighting Encoder, FiLM-based visual modulation, and a lighting token for transformer conditioning, Bi-AQUA adapts to challenging underwater illumination while preserving the force-sensitive advantages of bilateral control.
+Experiments on real underwater manipulation tasks showed that Bi-AQUA outperforms a bilateral baseline without lighting modeling and remains robust under static, unseen, and dynamically changing lighting conditions.
+These results highlight the importance of explicit lighting-aware adaptation for reliable underwater visuomotor learning and suggest a promising path toward practical autonomous underwater manipulation.

-\textbf{Limitations and future work.} Our evaluation is restricted to a single task, robot platform, and tank environment with a finite set of lighting modes, and performance still degrades under extreme combinations of lighting and object appearance.
-We also do not yet consider variation in water quality, background clutter, or large-scale field deployments.
-Extending Bi-AQUA to richer skill repertoires, more realistic subsea settings, and integration with other adaptation mechanisms (e.g., domain randomization or online adaptation) are important directions for future work.